Ultimate NEW ZEALAND Travel Guide

-New Zealand is an island nation located in the South Pacific Ocean.
+New Zealand is an island nation located in the South Pacific Ocean and is part of Oceania.
 Oh New Zealand, how we love you, let us count the ways.

 We are absolutely, unconditionally in love with this country.
 It has more natural beauty to deliver than most other places in the world combined.